-We have reviewed the accompanying half-year financial report of Jupiter Mines Limited ("the Group"), which comprises the consolidated financial statements being the statement of financial position as at 31 August 2015, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the half-year ended on that date, notes comprising a description of accounting policies, other explanatory information and the directors' declaration of the consolidated entity, comprising both the Group and the entities it controlled at the half-year's end or from time to time during the half-year.
+We have reviewed the accompanying half-year financial report of Jupiter Mines Limited ("Group"), which comprises the consolidated financial statements being the consolidated statement of financial position as at 31 August 2016, and the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the half-year ended on that date, notes comprising a description of accounting policies, other explanatory information, and the directors' declaration of the consolidated entity, comprising both the Group and the entities it controlled at the half-year end or from time to time during the half-year.

-Directors' responsibility for the half-year financial report
+Director's Responsibility for the half-year Financial Report

-The directors of Jupiter Mines Limited are responsible for the preparation of the half-year financial report that gives a true and fair view in accordance with Australian Accounting Standards and the Corporations Act 2001 and for such controls as the directors determine is necessary to enable the preparation of the half-year financial report that is free from material misstatement, whether due to fraud or error.
+The Directors of Jupiter Mines Limited are responsible for the preparation of the half-year financial report that gives a true and fair view in accordance with the Australian Accounting Standards and the Corporations Act 2001 and for such internal control as the directors determine is necessary to enable the preparation and fair presentation of the half-year financial report that is free from material misstatement, whether due to fraud or error.

-Auditor's responsibility
+Auditor's Responsibility

 Our responsibility is to express a conclusion on the consolidated half-year financial report based on our review.
-We conducted our review in accordance with the Auditing Standard on Review Engagements ASRE 2410 Review of a Financial Report Performed by the Independent Auditor of the Entity, in order to state whether, on the basis of the procedures described, we have become aware of any matter that makes us believe that the half-year financial report is not in accordance with the Corporations Act 2001 including: giving a true and fair view of the Jupiter Mines Limited consolidated entity's financial position as at 31 August 2015 and its performance for the half-year ended on that date; and complying with Accounting Standard AASB 134 Interim Financial Reporting and the Corporations Regulations 2001.
-As the auditor of Jupiter Mines Limited, ASRE 2410 requires that we comply with the ethical requirements relevant to the audit of the annual financial report.
+We conducted our review in accordance with Auditing Standard on Review Engagements ASRE 2410 Review of a Financial Report Performed by the Independent Auditor of the Entity, in order to state whether, on the basis of the procedures described, we have become aware of any matter that makes us believe that the half-year financial report is not in accordance with the Corporations Act 2001 including: giving a true and fair view of the consolidated entity's financial position as at 31 August 2016 and its performance for the